yjkellyjoo/speech_api/README.md

 1. A txt file containing your bucket's name.
 2. A json file containing your project's information.

 ###3.
+Make two new folders
-Make audio_source folder
+1. audio_source
 The audio recording files you wish to convert must be saved into a folder named 'audio_source'.
+This folder must be placed in the same location as the execution files.
+2. result
+The resulting text files will be created into a folder named 'result'.
-This folder must be placed in the same location as the uploader execution file.
+This folder must be placed in the same location as the execution files.

 ##How to Use